v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

    * Specification of an operating procedure.
 It can be either a simple run for a specified period of time (default) or a complex one where various actions can be taken during the simulation

-2. Specify DAE and LA solvers
+2. Specification of DAE and LA solvers

-3. Specify a data reporter and a data receiver, and connect them
+3. Specification of a data reporter and its connection

-4. Set a time horizon, reporting interval, etc
+4. Setting a time horizon, reporting interval, etc

-5. Do the initialisation of the DAE system
+5. Initialisation of the DAE system

-6. Save model report and/or runtime model report (to inspect expanded equations etc)
+6. (Optionally) Saving a model report and/or a runtime model report (to inspect expanded equations etc)

-7. Run the simulation
+7. Running the simulation

 An example simulation developed in **pyDAE**: